-PUBLICATION: August 24, 2018
+PUBLICATION: October 4, 2018

 David Rind served as the lead author for the report.
 Patricia Synnott led the systematic review and authorship of the comparative clinical effectiveness section.
 Varun Kumar was responsible for oversight of the cost-effectiveness analyses and developed the budget impact model.
 Erin Lawler authored the section on coverage policies and clinical guidelines.
 Dan Ollendorf and Steve Pearson provided methodologic guidance on the clinical and economic evaluations.
 The role of the University of Washington (UW) modeling group is limited to the development of the cost-effectiveness model, and the resulting ICER reports do not necessarily represent the views of UW.
-ICER would also like to thank Laura Cianciolo, Geri Cramer, Ariel Jurmain, Shelly Kelly, Sonya Khan, Aqsa Mugal, Madeline O'Grady, and Matt Seidner for their contributions to this report.
+ICER would also like to thank Ellie Adair, Laura Cianciolo, Geri Cramer, Ariel Jurmain, Shelly Kelly, Sonya Khan, Aqsa Mugal, Madeline O'Grady, and Matt Seidner for their contributions to this report.
+None of the authors above disclosed any conflicts of interest.